- Data & Analytics

 In March 2018, the Missouri Hospital Association and Missouri Foundation for Health released exploreMOhealth, a community health needs assessment platform developed through a partnership with the University of Missouri’s Center for Applied Research and Engagement Systems.
 The platform is designed to assist community heath stakeholders in the development of impactful CHNAs using two rich sources of health-related data that are unique to Missouri — the Missouri County-Level Study from MFH and the Missouri ZIP Health Rankings from the Hospital Industry Data Institute and Washington University School of Medicine.

-Through a new partnership with the Robert Wood Johnson Foundation’s County Health Rankings & Roadmaps Program and the University of Wisconsin Population Health Institute, the exploreMOhealth platform now offers the latest CHR data for Missouri’s 114 counties and St. Louis City.
+Through a partnership with the Robert Wood Johnson Foundation’s County Health Rankings & Roadmaps Program and the University of Wisconsin Population Health Institute, the exploreMOhealth platform also offers CHR data for Missouri’s 114 counties and St. Louis City.

 HIDI HealthStats are applied research briefs developed from HIDI data assets targeting relevant topics related to health policy and population health.